RasheedLewis/VibeCraft/docs/more/Saturday-Plan.md

 ---

 Here's what's on my mind, I don't have an organized plan yet.
-If I say (TTL) refer to Temp-Troubleshooting-Log.md, if I say (BSIP) refer to BEAT-SYNC-IMPLEMENTATION-PLAN.md, if I say (MTG) refer to MANUAL_TESTING_GUIDE.md
+Note: Some referenced documents (Temp-Troubleshooting-Log.md, BEAT-SYNC-IMPLEMENTATION-PLAN.md, MANUAL_TESTING_GUIDE.md) no longer exist.

-- Beat-synced visual effects, (TTL) line 132 - I'd like to verify it's happening - maybe temporarily exaggerating its effect and duration for manual inspection
+- Beat-synced visual effects - I'd like to verify it's happening - maybe temporarily exaggerating its effect and duration for manual inspection
-- Beat-synced visual effects, (TTL) line 136 - why on earth is this only applying for the first 50 beats? we need to do it for the whole duration - when the clip is short-form
+- Beat-synced visual effects - why on earth is this only applying for the first 50 beats? we need to do it for the whole duration - when the clip is short-form
 - Dancing, one of my poses, the video I got back it was barely dancing.
 We can try prompt-engineering to make it dance a lot.
 May swap out poses, too.
 - Can we transition to actual beats instead of a pre-computed list based on BPM?
 - Why not generate more than 2 clips concurrently?